|Westfield Orthopedic Group|

 Phone: (908)232-3879 | Fax: (908)232-5789

-Femoroacetabular impingement (FAI) is a condition where the bones of the hip are abnormally shaped.
-Because they do not fit together perfectly, the hip bones rub against each other and cause damage to the joint.
+Femoroacetabular impingement (FAI) is a condition in which extra bone grows along one or both of the bones that form the hip joint — giving the bones an irregular shape.
+Because they do not fit together perfectly, the bones rub against each other during movement.
+Over time this friction can damage the joint, causing pain and limiting activity.

 The hip is a ball-and-socket joint.
 The socket is formed by the acetabulum, which is part of the large pelvis bone.
 The ball is the femoral head, which is the upper end of the femur (thighbone).

 A slippery tissue called articular cartilage covers the surface of the ball and the socket.
-It creates a smooth, low friction surface that helps the bones glide easily across each other.
+It creates a smooth, low friction surface that helps the bones glide easily across each other during movement.

 The acetabulum is ringed by strong fibrocartilage called the labrum.
 The labrum forms a gasket around the socket, creating a tight seal and helping to provide stability to the joint.

-In FAI, bone spurs develop around the femoral head and/or along the acetabulum.
-The bone overgrowth causes the hip bones to hit against each other, rather than to move smoothly.
-Over time, this can result in the tearing of the labrum and breakdown of articular cartilage (osteoarthritis).
+In FAI, bone overgrowth — called bone spurs — develop around the femoral head and/or along the acetabulum.
+This extra bone causes abnormal contact between the hip bones, and prevents them from moving smoothly during activity.
+Over time, this can result in tears of the labrum and breakdown of articular cartilage (osteoarthritis).

 Types of FAI